 ChemTutor covers a variety of topics - aimed mainly at HS and AP Chemistry.

-General Chemistry Virtual Textbook - A reliable set of lecture notes covering a complete college-level course by Michael Blaber of Florida State U. Look in the left-hand frame to see what topics are available.
+General Chemistry I, General Chemistry II - "A Virtual Textbook" and a reliable set of lecture notes covering a complete college-level course by Michael Blaber of Florida State U. Look in the left-hand frame to see what topics are available.

 Merlin's Principles of Alchemy is a chemistry hypertextbook in the form of a large set of HTML files that users download and then view with their Web browsers off-line.
 It is organized in an interesting way, and is intended to support users having a wide range of backgrounds and capabilities, including home-schoolers and adult learners.
 There is a nominal charge for downloading the material.

-Science Help Online Chemistry Lessons - a nice set of lessons and reference materials by Greg Curran of Fordham Preparatory School.
+{Science Help Online Chemistry Lessons} - a nice set of lessons and reference materials by Greg Curran of Fordham Preparatory School.

 Quantum theory and the atom - a well-organized and understandable set of Web pages covering quantum mechanics and its applications, including such practical ones as cat scans and microwave ovens.
 Well worth a look!